 - Practice base layers on ebonite – brush urushi in ebonite and then wipe it off and cure, sand just to get rid of any impurities, and repeat 2 times more. then sand smooth.
 It is not necessary, but in my opinion makes applying middle layers easier.
 Cure in high humidity

 Nakanuri is raw lacquer too, but higher quality then ki or seshime.
 It is used in middle layers, both pure and mixed with pigments.
 When lacquering ebonite you can skip the base layers, and start with nakanuri.
 Nakanuri layers should be cured in slightly lower humidity, and I usually use lower humidity with last two of middle layers.
-On fountain pen, when no base layer is applied, 5-6 middle layers are reasonable.
+On fountain pen, when no base layer is applied, 5-6 middle layers are reasonable, but for some techniques just two are enough.

-When mixing pigments do not use more than 40% (weight) of pigment total, but start with making thick paste (more pigment then urushi0 and add more urushi gradually only when the mix is uniform and smooth.
+When mixing pigments do not use more than 40% (weight) of pigment total.
+Start with making thick paste (more pigment then urushi0 and add more urushi gradually only when the mix is uniform and smooth.
 It is good practice to leave such mix before adding winal portion of urushi to sit for an hour, covered, to let urushi soak into pigment well, and then mix very well and add rest of lacquer.

 Kijoro and roiro (kuro-roiro) urushi

-high quality raw urushi lacquer for finishing sequence – uwazuri.
+High quality raw urushi lacquer for finishing sequence – uwazuri.
 You apply it and wipe it off.
 Cure it and repeat.
 Initially thinned with turpentine or camphor oil, but finally pure.
-For learning (kijomi is expensive) you can use nakanuri or even ki-urushi in this step mixed with 5% of linseed oil and 20% of turpentine initially lowering the percentage of both to zero gradually.
+For learning (kijomi is expensive) you can use good quality even ki-urushi in this step mixed with a bit of turpentine.

 Do not start with buying 100$ hake.
 They are great tools, but with a steep learning curve, and you need to get to know the basics.
 Buy several different artists brushes, flat, with soft but springy, thin synthetic fibers, 6 do 14 in width.
 Different types, different makers, and experiment.
 Any artists shop offers a wide array of such brushes, and they will cost from 3 do 10$.
 Much easier to clean (turpentine, followed by alcohol/isopropanol), much easier to prepare for work.
 And much cheaper when you begin.